Aiyon860/SnakeAndLadderGame_in_C/readme.md

 - Please note: I regret to inform you, Tirza, that my random algorithm is favoring me this time. :sob:

 ## Contributing
-I'm sorry, but at this time, I am not open to contributions.
-Because this small project has been done and i will rarely visit this repo.
+At this time, I regret to inform you that I am not open to contributions for this project.
+The project has been completed, and I anticipate that I will rarely visit this repository in the future.

 ## Contact
 If you have any questions, feedback, or suggestions, feel free to reach out to me at danieladipratama860@gmail.com.